truongd8593/DataStructuresF95/README.md

-# SimpleLinkedListF95
+# DataStucturesF95
-Singly linked list written in F95 and strictly conformant to F95 standard.
+Classical data structures written in F95 and strictly conformant to F95 standard.

 Reference: